-- This vehicle cannot be towed by a wrecker using slingtype equipment to prevent the lower arm from deformation.
-If this vehicle is towed, use a wheel lift or flat bed equipment. - Do not use the steering column lock to secure the front wheel for towing. - Make sure the transaxle is in Neutral if vehicle will have drive wheels on the ground. - If these limits cannot be met, the front wheels must be placed on a tow dolly.
+- This vehicle cannot be towed by a wrecker using slingtype equipment otherwise the lower arm may become deformed.
+If this vehicle is towed, use a wheel lift or flat bed equipment. - Do not use the steering column lock to secure the front wheels for towing. - Make sure the transaxle is in Neutral if vehicle will have drive wheels on the ground. - If these requirements cannot be met, the front wheels must be placed on a tow dolly.